yoco-ws/cliquedit/README.md

 `allowAddition` - Whether or not to allow the final user to create new items of the collection.
 Useful when you need to disable this function in a particular section of you website.
 Defaults to true.

 `count` - An integer used to determine how many items will be "printed" with the render method. cliquedit gets the items and stores them as a stack, and everytime the render method displays an item, it will pop it out of the stack.
 This means that if you have 10 items and pass a parameter of `count => 7`, there will be 3 more items left in the stack.
 This is useful because you can pass print the first 7 elements with a particular view, and the next 3 with a different view, somewhere else in the same page.
+If not specified, this method prints every item in the stack.

 #####Example